naparuba/tanuki-www/content/pages/intro/index.md

 # Introduction to XXX

 Welcome to the intro guide to XXX!
-This guide is the best place to start with XXX.
-We cover what XXX is, what problems it can solve, how it compares to existing software, and a quick start for using XXX.
-If you are already familiar with the basics of XXX, the [documentation](/docs/index.html) provides more of a reference for all available features.
+In this guide we will what XXX is, what problems it can solve for you, how it compares to your existing software, and a quick start for using XXX.
+If you are already familiar with XXX, the [documentation](/docs/index.html) provides more of a reference for all available features.

 ## What is XXX?